Surf's Up (film): Plot

 The attempt goes disastrously, however, as an eager Cody refuses to listen to Big Z's advice and crafts a rough and unstable board that shatters upon hitting the water.
 Exasperated, Cody storms off and runs into Lani, who reveals that Big Z is her uncle, and Cody is eventually persuaded to return when Lani admits Cody is the only one who has been able to get Big Z out of his hut.
 Cody spends the night working patiently on a new board.

 Big Z compliments Cody on his new board, and Cody is ready to start training.
 Big Z instead has him perform menial tasks that are seemingly unrelated to surfing.
 Finally, when Cody starts having fun and understands the essence of surfboarding, Big Z and Lani teach him how to surf the waves.
 Afterward, Cody asks Big Z if he will come to watch the competition, but he refuses, revealing that he faked his death because he realized he couldn't compete with his then-new rival Tank, and refused to show his face in front of his fans as a loser.
 Upset that his own idol gave up, Cody throws the necklace into the sea, meets up with Joe, and gets back to the competition just as it begins.

 Cody makes it to the finals, as do Tank and Joe.
 In the first wave, Tank battles with Cody, with Tank trying to knock him off his board, but Tank falls off his own board and does not score any points.
 During the final wave, however, Tank appears and tries to throw Joe off his board.
 Cody intervenes at the last minute, sending himself and Tank into an area of the beach known as the Boneyards, which consists of dangerously sharp rock outcroppings and has killed many surfers who have ventured there.

 Tank punches Cody off his board before crashing and is rescued by Lani.
 Big Z, who had secretly been watching Cody's performance, rescues Cody from a gigantic wave and helps him get back to the beach safely.

 Big Z and Cody find out that Joe won by default since Tank and Cody were disqualified.
 However, Cody accepts the loss, having decided he would rather just have fun instead.
 Big Z reveals himself to the spectators and invites all of them to surf at his beach, where he joins Cody in tube-riding.
-Cody finishes his interview with a reflection of the past events and then joins the rest of his friends in the water.